 - Providing free, expert and confidential advice

 - Creating a personal plan tailored to meet your needs

 - Providing you with access to stop smoking treatments

 - Keeping you motivated and giving you tips to stay on track

 - Helping you set achievable goals so you can quit for good

-Our advisors provide support and encouragement to help you become smoke-free.
-We know that everybody is different, which is why we work with you to find a combination of support and treatment that best suits your needs.
+The advisors provide support and encouragement to help you become smoke-free, everybody is different, which is why they work with you to find a combination of support and treatment that best suits your needs.

 You can get in touch with them directly by phoning 0161 474 3141 or email START@stockport.gov.uk.